panchul/workspace/doc/Python.md

 as spaces, etc. On the other hand, this also lets you run commands which are simply shell commands and not actually external programs.

-2.```stream = os.popen("some_command with args")``` will do the same thing as os.system except that it gives you a file-like object that you can use to access standard input/output for that process.
+2.`stream = os.popen("some_command with args")` will do the same thing as os.system except that it gives you a file-like object that you can use to access standard input/output for that process.
   There are 3 other variants of popen that all handle the i/o slightly differently.
 If you pass everything as a string, then your command is passed to the shell; if you pass them as a list then you don't need to worry about escaping anything.
 See the documentation.

-3. The Popen class of the subprocess module.
+3.The Popen class of the subprocess module.
 This is intended as a replacement for os.popen but has the downside of being slightly more complicated by virtue of being so comprehensive.
 For example, you'd say:

 ```print subprocess.Popen("echo Hello World", shell=True, stdout=subprocess.PIPE).stdout.read()```